Caleb9/syno-photo-frame/README.md

 The binary is then located at `target/release/syno-photo-frame`.

+##### Alternative: Build With Docker

+If you don't want to install Rust for some reason, but have Docker available, you can build the binary and/or Debian package in a container using the provided [Dockerfile](Dockerfile).
+See instructions in the file to build the app this way.

 ## Run

 Display help message to see various available options:

 ```
 syno-photo-frame --help
 ```

 Run the app:

 ```
 syno-photo-frame {sharing link to Synology Photos album}
 ```